aykerigma/Aigerim-portfolio-TSWD/aipub.md

 Here I got another confirmation that the chart is easy to read.
 I started thinking if I should change the colors.
 And I understood that not all readers are going to understand each row name, such as 'control theory'.
 Even if I can't explain what it is, I wanted for readers to know at least that it's a subfield of AI.
 And hopefully people reading this report would already know what AI is.
 So maybe I could change the title to explain that all bars are fields of AI.

-A third person I talked to was my friend from heinz.
+A third person I talked to was my friend from Heinz.
 These are the insights from my conversation with her:

 Student, 20s
   * At first attention is drawn to liguistics.